URL-Decode

 • Paste the text in the upper section.

-• It will automatically convert the text string into Morse code and displays the result in the "Result" section.
+• It automatically converts the text string into Morse code and displays the result in the "Result" section.

-• You can copy the Morse code, and you can use the "Play" button to listen to the code.
+• You can copy the Morse code and listen to it by pressing the "Play" button.

-Note: We do not keep a copy of the resulted code.
-Therefore, please copy the resulted code and use it in the desired location if you are happy and satisfied with the results.
+Note: We do not keep a copy of the resulting code.
+Therefore, if you are happy and satisfied with the results, please copy the code and use it in the desired location.